Joshua-Van-Rossum/SHy/README.md

 # SHy
 Implementation for the paper: Self-Explaining Hypergraph Neural Networks for Diagnosis Prediction.

+## Initial Set Up
+Remove all temp.txt file from the various folders.
+These only serve to preserve file structure when committing to git

 ## Requirements
 - Python 3.9.13
 - PyTorch 1.13.1